dafny-lang/blog/_posts/2025-12-01-statistics-library.markdown

   }
 {% endhighlight %}

-You remember our first line: "What looks simple in code often becomes interesting the moment you try to prove it.
-This is one of the cases where we faced such an issue."
+You remember our first line: "What looks simple in code often becomes interesting the moment you try to prove it."
+This is one of the cases where we faced such an issue.
 Our FrequencyTable function seemed simple: take a sequence and build a map counting occurrences.
-Now , Formally, we wanted Dafny to verify:
+To ensure correctness, we formally had to verify that:

 {% highlight dafny %}
 ensures forall x :: x in s ==> x in FrequencyTable(s, m)